bachelor-2014/report/v2/experiment_interaction.md

 single string, making it the responsibility of the receiver to parser the string and handle the data.

-The event system allows EvoBot to send data to the user, making them capable seeing images, numeric data etc. This however does not allow the user to make the robot react to the data, as the only way to extended the event binding is through modification of the C++ source code.
+The event system allows EvoBot to send data to the user, making her capable seeing images, numeric data etc. This however does not allow the user to make the robot react to the data, as the only way to extended the event binding is through modification of the C++ source code.